 If you want to do a little legal research of your own on Florida's negligence and personal injury laws, you'll find a lot of relevant information in Florida Statutes Annotated Title XLV (Torts), and Florida Statutes Annotated Chapter 768 (Negligence).

-For information that's tailored specifically to your situation, you might want to discuss your potential case with a personal injury lawyer.
+For information that's tailored to your specific situation, you might want to discuss your potential case with a Florida personal injury lawyer.